All Products

 2. On the Log Storage > Logstores tab, click the logstore you want.

-3. On the Search & Analysis page of the Logstore, enter a search statement and specify a time range.
-On the Raw Logs tab, click image > Soft Delete Log.
+3. On the Search & Analysis page of the Logstore, enter a query statement and select a time range.
+On the Raw Log tab, click image > Soft Delete Log.

 4. In the Soft Delete Log dialog box, carefully read the information and click Confirm.
-After the deletion is complete, the logs are no longer visible.
+After the logs are deleted, they are no longer visible.

-5. After the deletion is complete, on the Raw Logs tab, click image > Soft Delete Task.
+5. After the deletion is complete, on the Raw Log tab, click image > Soft Delete Task.
 In the Soft Delete Task list, you can view the history of deletion tasks.

 SDK operations